PW-Solutions/miquiz-moodle/README.md

 ## Install plugin in Moodle
 TODO

+Make sure to enable web services and the external service `moodle_mobile_app`, so that MI-Quiz can authenticate users with Moodle credentials.
+See:
+`/admin/webservice/service.php?id=1` and `/admin/search.php?query=enablewebservices`.

 ## Development

 This repository comes with a ready to use docker configuration to test the plugin (without the connection to MI Quiz).